 Handelsbanken

-Once upon a time, there lived an elderly couple in the United Kingdom.
-Despite having their life savings tucked away in a bank account and the occasional pension cheque coming in each month, they were struggling to make ends meet.
-Their bills kept getting higher, while their income stayed the same.
-After many discussions with a financial advisor, they decided to explore equity release as an option.
+Once upon a time, an elderly couple lived in the United Kingdom; despite having their life savings tucked away in a bank account and the occasional pension cheque each month, they struggled to make ends meet.
+Their bills kept getting higher while their income stayed the same.
+After many discussions with a financial advisor, they explored equity release.

-The couple had heard of equity release plan before; it was a way of turning some of the value tied up in their home into a lump sum or regular income while still being able to stay in the property.
-After researching various plans available, they eventually chose one that allowed them to access 25% of their home’s value – tax free – and receive an income for life.
+The couple had heard of equity release plans before.
+They were a way of turning some of the value tied up in their home into a lump sum or regular income while still staying in the property.
+After researching various plans, they eventually chose one that allowed them to access 25% of their home’s value—tax-free—and receive an income for life.

 With the money released from their property, the couple finally felt secure.
-They were able to pay off outstanding bills and debts, leaving them with more disposable income each month than ever before.
-They could now look forward to retirement without worrying about where their next meal would come from or paying for basic household necessities.
+They were able to pay off outstanding debts, leaving them with more disposable income than ever before.
+They could now look forward to retirement without worrying about where their next meal would come from or how they would pay for basic household necessities.
 Equity release gave them newfound peace of mind and enabled them to enjoy the golden years of their lives worry-free.

 Some of the lenders that offer equity release include Landmark Mortgages, and Leeds And Holbeck Building Society.